Akash-Mittal/springboot-kafka-sample/README.md

 * How to Figure out what is the optimal number of Batch size i put for Kafka consumer `performance`?
 * If An Kafka App is Consuming in Batch Mode what could be the optimum settings `kafka-batch-consumer` ?
 * A `KAFKAJMXUI`  Which Can show or have an interface like ActiveMQs with `ProducersAndConsumers` ?
+* What happens - a NullMessgae is sent to `KafkaTopic` or Even Better a `MillionNullMessages` pushed on `KafkaTopic`.

 ## Scenario (This will be considered thourgh out whole `submodules`)